codebendr-product-designer/Weather-Logger/README.md

 * Add functionality to pull photos and forecast data for a saved location.
 * Add a library like Alomofire and Kingfisher to manage caching and network calls.

-### Running the App
-* Open WeatherLogger.xcodeproj in Xcode 11 and above.
-* use cmd+R to run the app

 ### Requirements
 - Xcode 11 and Above